Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Stafford's 276 passing yards per game in three matchups against the 49ers are 1.5 less than yards than his over/under in Sunday's game.
+- Stafford's 276 passing yards per game in three matchups against the 49ers are 4.5 fewer yards than his over/under in Sunday's game.

-- Stafford threw multiple TDs in each of those contests against the 49ers, while throwing multiple TDs twice.
+- Stafford threw a touchdown pass in each of those contests against the 49ers, and threw multiple TD passes against them three times.

 - Note: Stafford's stats vs. 49ers date back to 2016.